-Open the lens cover and turn the camera's dial switch to .
-Then wait until the shooting light beside the viewfinder turns green.
-2. Look straight through the viewfinder and center your subject in the cross-hairs.
+- Turn the camera's dial switch to □.
+Then wait until the shooting light beside the viewfinder turns green. - 2.
+Look straight through the viewfinder and center your subject in the cross-hairs.
+If you cannot see clearly, adjust the diopter by turning the correction dial beside the viewfinder.

-- ☐ Make sure you are not blocking the lens with your finger, strap, clothing, or other object. - ☐ The frame in the viewfinder indicates the area captured when taking pictures at close range. - 3.
+- Hold the camera firmly with both hands and keep the posture for a while when you press the shutter button. - Make sure you are not blocking the lens with your finger, strap, clothing, or other objects. - □ The frame in the viewfinder indicates the area captured when taking pictures at close range. - 3.
 Hold the shutter button halfway down to lock the auto focus.
 The shooting light beside the viewfinder stops blinking after the lens locks in focus.
 If you wish, you can now move your subject off-center without altering the focus.